Looking for the perfect 3 week Sri Lanka itinerary? Planning your trip and not sure where to go and what to see? You’ve come to the right place!

 - Time needed: 2 nights (Stay 3 nights if you want to experience more of the cultural triangle)

-Sigiriya is one of my favorite destinations so make sure it’s on your Sri Lanka travel itinerary!
+Sigiriya is one of my favorite destinations.
+If it’s not on your Sri Lanka travel itinerary, it needs to be.

 The area surrounding Sigiriya is known as the cultural triangle, so if you’re interested in the history of Sri Lanka, you’ll be in your element here!

-Check out this travel guide to Sigiriya for everything you need to know, and why you should stay in Sigiriya, and not Dambulla.
+Check out this travel guide to Sigiriya for everything you need to know and why you should stay in Sigiriya (not Dambulla).

 Things To Do In Sigiriya